GuanceCloud/datakit/internal/export/doc/en/inputs/container.md

   verbs: ["get", "list", "watch"]
 ```

-In addition, the Datakit Pod needs to have the `hostNetwork: true` configuration item enabled.
+In addition, the DataKit Pod needs to have the `hostNetwork: true` configuration item enabled.

 <!-- markdownlint-disable MD013 -->
-### :material-chat-question: Collect PersistentVolumes and PersistentVolumeClaims Requires New Permissions {#rbac-pv-pvc}
+### Collect PersistentVolumes and PersistentVolumeClaims Requires New Permissions {#rbac-pv-pvc}
 <!-- markdownlint-enable -->

-Datakit version 1.25.0[:octicons-tag-24: Version-1.25.0](../datakit/changelog.md#cl-1.25.0) supported the collection of object data for Kubernetes PersistentVolume and PersistentVolumeClaim, which require new RBAC permissions, as described below:
+DataKit version 1.25.0[:octicons-tag-24: Version-1.25.0](../datakit/changelog.md#cl-1.25.0) supported the collection of object data for Kubernetes PersistentVolume and PersistentVolumeClaim, which require new RBAC permissions, as described below:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1